-Over the eight years it’s been running, the Masterclass has been a great writers group where we can talk about the craft of writing and post links to interesting articles about writers or book reviews and some of the lighter aspects which make writing fun.
+Over the 10 years it’s been running, the Masterclass has been a great writers group where we can talk about the craft of writing and post links to interesting articles about writers or book reviews and some of the lighter aspects which make writing fun.

 I’ll be giving you supervision over the next nine months as you write between 50,000 and 60,000 words.
 Supervision is my primary objective during the Masterclass.
 While I can point out some stylistic errors – and will do so, particularly in the first assessments – improving your style is not the function of this class.
 My attention will be on story, plot, and character development, and this applies as much to non-fiction narratives as it does to fiction.

 There is a discussion forum that will run for the duration of the class.
 I will post bits and pieces there regularly and you are welcome to do the same.
 Please think of it as a place to hang-out where we can chat about writing, and sometimes other matters besides.
 There will also be Zoom meetings for the class – you’ll be notified about the dates and times well in advance – and Zoom meetings where you’ll be able to chat to editors, book reviewers, agents, and publishers.

 During the Masterclass some of you may finish your novels or non-fiction narratives within the anticipated word count while others might be looking to complete longer works.
 Either way the supervision and my final report should give you the confidence and guidance to continue.

 If you are starting a new project could you please prepare an outline of your project (about 500 – 1000 words) and a character bible where you list the main characters (ideally no more than five) and write short 100-150 word biogs about them, don’t forget to give some physical descriptions to your characters.